-For some, this would be very obvious, but as it has taken me a while to articulate it so, I figured I might as well share it.
-Sometimes I can go into a Christian School and it is apparent that it has integrity and a deeply authentic Christianity.
-The language it uses has meaning, and there is something remarkable about both the students and the teachers.
+This would be very obvious for some, but as it has taken me a while to articulate it, I figured I might as well share it.
+Sometimes, I can go into a Christian School and it is apparent that it has integrity and a deeply authentic Christianity.
+The language it uses has meaning, and there is something remarkable about the students and the teachers.

-Other times I have been into a Christian School and just haven’t felt much at all.
-The teachers are all Christian, and they do might do all the right Christian activities such as singing Christian songs, they pray and even do devotions together both as a staff and with the students.
+Other times, I have been to a Christian School and haven’t felt much.
+The teachers are all Christian, and they might do all the right Christian activities such as singing Christian songs, praying and even doing devotions together both as a staff and with the students.
 Despite this, some Christian schools are not easy to distinguish between that school and the school down the road.

-An observation is that there are several stages of maturity that Christian Schools have that enables them to authentically operate as they prepare students for the next step on their walk with Christ.
-The stages move from doing prayer and devotions through to integrating worldview into the curriculum and finally to being intentional and reflective into the design of the school’s operation, policies and pedagogy.
+An observation is that there are several stages of maturity that Christian Schools have that enable them to operate authentically as they prepare students for the next step on their walk with Christ.
+The stages move from employing Christians to integrating worldview into the curriculum and finally to being intentional and reflective in the school’s operation, policies and pedagogy design.

-Before I unpack the five stages, I need to step back just for a moment and consider every school that a community considers ‘Christian’.
+Before I unpack the five stages, I need to step back just for a moment and consider every school a community considers ‘Christian’.
 In doing so, there is a pre-stage to the continuum I am suggesting.
 This pre-stage is where a Christian School is Christian by name only.
-In such cases, the ‘by name only’ would not consider the importance of employing Christian teachers or staff, and definitely would not even explore the outworkings of an integrated Biblical worldview through it's curriculum.
-Such a school would have a ‘Christian’ reference in their name and they would likely have people, Christian or not, performing some Christian Activities such as reciting prayers or reading stories about God within their school.
+In such cases, the ‘by name only’ would not consider the importance of employing Christian teachers or staff and would not even explore the outworkings of an integrated Biblical worldview through its curriculum.
+Such a school would have a ‘Christian’ reference in their name.
+They would likely have staff, Christian or not, performing Christian Activities such as reciting prayers or reading stories about God within their school.

 The limitation of this reflective paper is about schools that the community would consider evangelical Christian Schools.